 district website for this information.

-Include a cover letter targeted to the individual (name, not title).
+Include a cover letter targeted to the individual (name, not title, if

-If necessary, call for clarification about process or materials.
+necessary, call for clarification about the process or requested

 3. - Stay organized!